 Lisa Huang is working with Professor Terence McDonnell on his empathy objects project.
-She is identifying cases of devices and technologies that may allow users to experience another individual’s perspective.
-With emphasis on global altruism, Huang is assessing factors of empathy objects and storytelling to discern effectiveness of researched cases.
+She is finalizing a research study that uses empathy-inducing narrative, video, and virtual reality to measure potential impact on empathy.
+With an emphasis on global altruism, Huang is assessing factors of empathy objects and storytelling to discern effectiveness of researched cases.
 She focuses on the integration of technology and narratives for the purpose of furthering pro-social outcomes.
-Huang's work includes literature reviews, case selection, data collection, and accompanying analysis.
+Huang's work includes literature reviews, case selection, research analysis, and data collection.

 Huang has been involved in the Institute of Electrical and Electronics Engineers, the Building Bridges Program, and the Symphony Orchestra.
 She has also studied abroad in Alcoy, Spain through the Notre Dame Engineering Program.